COMPREHENSIVE COMMUNITY HEALTH CENTERS

 Health Oversight Activities: To a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights law.

 Judicial Or Administrative Proceedings: To courts or administrative agencies charged with the authority to hear and resolve lawsuits or disputes.
-We may disclose your Medical Information pursuant to a court order, a subpoena, a discovery request, or other lawful process.
+We may disclose your PHI pursuant to a court order, a subpoena, a discovery request, or other lawful process.

 Law Enforcement Official: In response to a request received from a law enforcement official to report criminal activity or to respond to a subpoena, court order, warrant, summons, or similar process.

-Organ Or Tissue Donations: If you’re an organ donor we may disclose your Medical Information to organizations involved in procuring, banking or transplanting organs and tissues.
+Organ or Tissue Donations: If you’re an organ donor we may disclose your PHI to organizations involved in procuring, banking or transplanting organs and tissues.

 Workers’ Compensation: In order to comply with laws and regulations related to Workers’ Compensation.

-Change Of Ownership: In the event that this medical practice is sold or merged with another organization, your Medical Information will become the property of the new owner, although you will maintain the right to request that copies of your Medical Information be transferred to another physician or medical group.
+Change of Ownership: In the event that this medical practice is sold or merged with another organization, your PHI will become the property of the new owner, although you will maintain the right to request that copies of your PHI be transferred to another physician or medical group.

 USE AND DISCLOSURES PURSUANT TO YOUR WRITTEN AUTHORIZATION

-Except as described in this Notice of Privacy Practices, this medical practice will not use or disclose your Medical Information which identifies you without your written authorization.
-If you do authorize this medical practice to use or disclose your Medical Information for another purpose, you may revoke your authorization in writing at any time, except to the extent that we have already taken some action in reliance upon your authorization.
+Except as described in this Notice of Privacy Practices, this medical practice will not use or disclose your PHI which identifies you without your written authorization.
+If you do authorize this medical practice to use or disclose your PHI for another purpose, you may revoke your authorization in writing at any time, except to the extent that we have already taken some action in reliance upon your authorization.
+We will request your written authorization to use or disclose any of your psychotherapy notes that we may have on file with limited exception, such as for certain treatment, payment or healthcare operation functions.

-You have the following rights regarding your Protected Medical Information.
+You have the following rights regarding your PHI

-Right To Inspect And Copy: You have a right to inspect and copy your Medical Information that may be used to make decisions about your care or payment for your care.
-We may deny your request to inspect and copy your Medical Information in certain limited circumstances.
-If you are denied access to your Medical Information, you may request that the denial be reviewed.
-To inspect and copy your Medical Information, you must make your request in writing.
+Right To Inspect And Copy: You have a right to inspect and copy your PHI that may be used to make decisions about your care or payment for your care.
+We may deny your request to inspect and copy your PHI in certain limited circumstances.
+If you are denied access to your PHI, you may request that the denial be reviewed.
+To inspect and copy your PHI, you must make your request in writing.
 We will charge a fee, as allowed by California law.

-Right To An Accounting Of Disclosures And Notification Of Breach: You have the right to request a list of certain disclosures we made of your Medical Information for purposes other than treatment, payment, and health care operations or for which you provided written authorization.
-To request an accounting of disclosures, make your request in writing.
-You also have a right to be notified of any breach and wrongful disclosure of your protected Medical Information.
+Right To An Accounting Of Disclosures And Notification Of Breach: You have the right to request a list of certain disclosures we made of your PHI for purposes other than treatment, payment, and health care operations or for which you provided written authorization.
+To request an accounting of disclosures, you must make your request in writing.
+You also have a right to be notified of any breach and wrongful disclosure of your protected PHI.

 Right To Request Confidential Communication: You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we contact you only by mail or at work.
 To request confidential communication, you must make your request in writing.
 We will accommodate reasonable requests submitted in writing which specify how or where you wish to receive these communications.